"Let's go wherever it goes" - DAMN YOU SCUMS!

-Young people are most of the victims of the tragedy in Tempe.
+Young people are most of the victims of the tragedy in Tempe Greece.
 Anger is high among young people who are able to express it through social media.
 The video from tiktok.

 FREE email alerts of the most important BANNED videos in the world